US takes down Iran-linked news sites, alleges disinformation - WTMJ

 Press TV has previously run into trouble with Western authorities over its reporting.
 The Anti-Defamation League has criticized the channel as “one of the world’s leading dispensers of conspiratorial anti-Semitism in English.”

-Associated Press writers Eric Tucker in Washington and Frank Bajak in Boston contributed to this report.
+Tucker reported from Washington.
+Associated Press writer Frank Bajak in Boston contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.